 But when the clubs in Sweden don’t emphasize self-training enough, you’ve got to do it on your own.
 For this reason, Herman Sjögrell has also put his mind to living soccer.
 And the only substantial way to do that is to train durable qualities.

 “I practice a lot of different things that will pay off in the long run.
 That is, technical qualities as a soccer player.
 For instance I focus on my finishing and ball control – the things that are most important in my position.
 Details, details, details,” he points out.

 He currently plays in BK Häcken, but in his former club, Angered MBIK, a few miles north from the Swedish major city Göteborg, he played along Kevin Ackermann, who has been at tryouts with Manchester United.
 In that way Herman Sjögrell is a part of a quite talented year group.

-One of the ways Sjögrell has improved as a footballer is by focusing on and realizing his weaknesses.
-He has also found the easiest way to practice exactly that with the m-station football rebounder from Munin Sports, and he advises you to do the same.
+One of the ways Sjögrell has improved as a soccer player is by focusing on and realizing his weaknesses.
+He has also found the easiest way to practice exactly that with the m-station soccer rebounder from Munin Sports, and he advises you to do the same.